Curriculum Development

 Iovine and Young Academy (2021-current)

-Worked with the faculty (while continuously soliciting advise from students, alumni and industry ) to increase flexibility and adaptation of the BS and MS degrees and organize research and teaching activity at the IYA into intersectional areas of strength: product innovation, extended reality and spatial computing, design strategy, interactive technologies and physical computing, business of innovation, augmented intelligence, health and wellness innovation.
-We also advanced and formalized Challenge Based Learning as a core component of the IYA curriculum.
+Worked with the faculty (while continuously soliciting advise from students, alumni and industry ) to increase flexibility and adaptation of the IYA BS and MS degrees, introduce a joint BS degree with Marshall School of Business, introduce an in -person version of the MS degree, organize research and teaching activity at the IYA into cross-cutting areas of strength: product innovation, extended reality, design strategy, interactive technologies, business of innovation, transformative AI, health and wellness innovation, student ventures.
+We also advanced and formalized the Challenge Based Reflective Learning framework as a core component of the IYA curriculum.

 COLLABORATIVE INNOVATION HONORS DIPLOMA (2018-2021)